Data Recovery After RAID Array Format on NAS QNAP Turbo Station TS-851: Detailed Steps

 Yes, malware or ransomware attacks can potentially lead to data loss in NAS QNAP Turbo Station TS-851 devices.
 Malware can infect the device and corrupt or delete files, while ransomware can encrypt the data and demand a ransom for its release.
 It is important to ensure that proper security measures, such as regular backups, strong passwords, and up-to-date firmware, are in place to mitigate the risk of such attacks.

-Although NAS Turbo Station TS-851 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-851 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view